 Reading Without Writing

 On the practical side, Marlowe uses classical machine learning and natural language processing, not large language models like GPT or Claude.
-The difference: it doesn’t hallucinate.
+That means it doesn’t hallucinate.
 When Marlowe says your pacing drops in chapter nine, that’s based on measurable patterns in the text, not a probabilistic guess.
 The analysis is data, not opinion.

 On the ethical side, Marlowe never trains on submitted manuscripts.
 All training data was legally purchased or obtained with publisher permission.
 Your manuscript goes in, a report comes out, and your words stay yours.
 The Authors A.I. team has publicly committed to never building generative AI features.
-For authors navigating disclosure requirements on platforms like Amazon KDP, using Marlowe doesn’t trigger any content-generation flags because nothing is being generated.
+If you’re worried about disclosure requirements on platforms like Amazon KDP, using Marlowe doesn’t trigger any content-generation flags because nothing is being generated.

 That ethical stance isn’t incidental.
 It’s baked into the founding.
-When your company was created by 110 working novelists, “don’t train on our books without permission” isn’t a policy decision.
-It’s a survival instinct.
+When your company was created by 110 working novelists, “don’t train on our books without permission” is less a policy decision and more a survival instinct.

 Who This Is For (and Who It Isn’t)